sqlc-dev/sqlc/docs/tutorials/getting-started.md

 ```

 sqlc needs to know your database schema and queries.
 In the same directory,
-create a file named `schema.sql` with the fullowing contents:
+create a file named `schema.sql` with the following contents:

 ```sql
 CREATE TABLE authors (